palmerandersen/hackathon-starter/README.md

 Username & Password.
 You will need to go through each provider to generate new credentials.

-**Hackathon Starter 2.0 Update:** I have included dummy keys and passwords for all API examples to get you up and running even faster.
+**Email Archiver Web 2.0 Update:** I have included dummy keys and passwords for all API examples to get you up and running even faster.
 But don't forget to update them with *your credentials* when you are ready to deploy an app.